So, then which one’s better for your business so you don’t make any costly mistakes?

 Besides one being a search engine and one not, we have many more differences between Facebook Ads and Google Ads to explore.

 For a simple breakdown of Facebook and Google’s key differences in advertising, we’ve included the below infographic by AgencyAnalytics.
-Continue reading below for a more comprehensive comparison of the two and how each will benefit your business in its way.
+Continue reading below for a more comprehensive comparison of the two and how each will benefit your business.

-Ok, So, What’s Really The Difference Between Facebook Ads and Google Ads?
+Ok, So, What’s The Difference Between Facebook Ads and Google Ads?

 First things first.

 What’s the same?

 When you use Google and Facebook, you’ll see ads.